ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

-# Bored so I'm going to continue on Feburary 41 (Soon I guess)
+# Bored so I'm going to continue on Feburary 41 (Soon I guess) I'm doing backend stuff for the repo itself

 # MISSING PARTS OF THE BACKEND AND INDEX.JS